 1. Dry Socket

-The most common complication is a dry socket.
+The most common tooth extraction complication is a dry socket.
 This happens when a blood clot forms in the extraction site and dislodges or dissolves prematurely, exposing the bone and nerves.
 Symptoms include severe pain, bad breath, and a visible empty socket.
 A dry socket can significantly prolong the healing time of a tooth extraction, but it is usually manageable with prompt treatment.

 Read More: The Guide to Managing a Normal Socket After Tooth Extraction